TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/PasswordReset/Index.rst

 *  No information disclosure is built-in, so if the email address is not in the system, it is not disclosed to the outside.
 *  Rate limiting is activated for allowing three emails to be sent within 30 minutes per email address.
 *  Tokens are stored in the database but hashed again, just like the password.
-*  When a user has logged in successfully (e.g., because they remembered the password), the token is removed from the database, effectively invalidating all existing email links.
+*  When a user has logged in successfully (for example, because they remembered the password), the token is removed from the database, effectively invalidating all existing email links.

 .. index:: Backend; passwordReset
 .. index:: Backend; passwordResetForAdmins